Chicago - But With Big, Big Guns

 And yet children are playing on the grass.
 As one mother told me: "I have a choice.
 I can keep my children in the cellars, in the dark, for week after week, where they will be unhappy and still in danger when the building collapses.
 Or I can let them run free and be happy in the sun.
 If they have to die I would like them to die happily with their friends in the sun."

 "Run!
 Run fast!"
 Goran tells me sharply as we dive for the cafe entrance.
-Inside the atmosphere seems like the stories of London during the Blitz in the 1940s.
+Inside the atmosphere reminds me of stories of London during the Blitz in the 1940s.
 People are laughing and joking, doing their best to remain sane.

 At high speed Goran drove me back to the UNPROFOR building.
 As he left in the darkness, in a borrowed car, I saw that his lights were off, but, too late, I noticed that the brake-lights were still connected.
 I literally crossed my fingers for him.